 Do you know what to do when your tariff end date comes around?
 This can be the perfect time to find cheap energy deals and reduce the amount you’re paying for your household energy.
 But if you don’t act quickly, you may be rolled onto a more expensive default energy plan and end up overpaying for your energy costs.
 Find out everything you need to know about what happens when your energy tariff comes to an end.

-Of course, the first thing you need to do is work out when your tariff ends.
+Of course, the first thing you need to do is work out when your fixed tariff ends.
 There are a couple of different ways that you can find this information:

 Look at your most recent energy bill – The most effective way of checking when your energy tariff is ending is to check your most recent bill.
 Your tariff end date should be included in the section for your “key information” along with your account number and tariff name.
 If you have an online account, you should be able to find your tariff end date along with your key information.